pszemraj/ai-msgbot/README.md

 ### Improving Response Quality: Spelling & Grammar Correction

-One of this project's primary goals is to train a chatbot/QA bot that can respond to the user without hardcoding to handle questions/edge cases.
-However, sometimes the model will generate a bunch of strings together.
-Spell correction helps make the model responses understandable without interfering with the response/semantics.
+Especially with models sampling from their distribution of possible tokens, occasionally, the output will not be perfect in spelling/Grammar.
+One way to automatically fix this **without** changing the response's meaning is with spelling and grammar correction:

-- Implemented methods in code in `deploy-as-bot/`:
+- Implemented methods are in `deploy-as-bot/`:
   - **symspell** (via the pysymspell library) _corrects out common text abbreviations to random other short words that are hard to understand, i.e., tues and idk._
-  - Gramformer is a pretrained NN that corrects grammar and hopefully does not have the issue described above | [Github](<https://github.com/PrithivirajDamodaran/Gramformer/>)
+  - **Gramformer** is a pretrained NN that corrects grammar and seems to avoid the issue mentioned above, | [Github](https://github.com/PrithivirajDamodaran/Gramformer/)
-- **Grammar Synthesis** (WIP) - Evaluating a text2text generation model that, through "pseudo-diffusion," is trained to denoise **heavily** corrupted text while learning not to change the semantics.
+- **Grammar Synthesis** (WIP) - We've been working on a text2text model that, through "pseudo-diffusion," is trained to denoise corrupted text while learning not to change the semantics.
 Checkpoint and usage [here](https://huggingface.co/pszemraj/grammar-synthesis-base) & notebook [here](https://colab.research.google.com/gist/pszemraj/91abb08aa99a14d9fdc59e851e8aed66/demo-for-grammar-synthesis-base.ipynb).

 * * *

 ## WIP: Tasks & Ideas

-- [x] finish out `conv_w_ai.py` that is capable of being fed a whole conversation (or at least, the last several messages) to prime response and "remember" things.
+- [x] finish out `conv_w_ai.py` capable of being fed a whole conversation (or at least, the last several messages) to prime response and "remember" things.
 - [ ] better text generation

 - add-in option of generating multiple responses to user prompts, automatically applying sentence scoring to them, and returning the one with the highest mean sentence score.
 - constrained textgen
   - [x] explore constrained textgen
   - [ ] add constrained textgen to repo
                 [x] assess generalization of hyperparameters for "text-message-esque" bots
 - [ ] add write-up with hyperparameter optimization results/learnings

 - [ ] switch repo API from `aitextgen` to `transformers pipeline` object